benmcgarvey/benmcgarvey.com/src/content/Svelte Tutorial: Intro - Tic Tac Toe.md

 Any 'props' that are declared and exposed in the `<script />` tag are available to the markdown below, by wrapping them in curly brackets `{}`.

-Using a component is done in the same way as React, by importing it and using it like a html element.
+Using a component is done in the same way as React, by importing it and using it like a HTML element.

 ```html
 <script>